benjamincrozat/content/posts/best-laravel-hosting-providers.md

 [![Ploi](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/193/conversions/DUqP0CeRV2vPCh3xT5F6oO9CwFpMO3-metaQ2xlYW5TaG90IDIwMjMtMTAtMTIgYXQgMDUuMDkuNDlAMngucG5n--medium.jpg)](/recommends/ploi)

 [Ploi](/recommends/ploi) is an alternative to Laravel Forge that drastically cut cost for the average person and small businesses.
 It's easy to use and in some areas, it even does better than Laravel Forge.
+They provide every feature any serious Laravel app needs: one-click server creation and provisionning, push to deploy, load balancing, free SSL certificates, etc.

 Currently, Ploi is the service I use to manage the [DigitalOcean](/recommends/digitalocean) Droplet (VPS) of this blog.
-I don't have a lot of negative things to say about it.
-They have tons of features that make your life so convenient.
-I never needed their support yet, but I only heard good things about it so far.
+I don't have a lot of negative things to say about it, it just works!

 [Try Ploi](/recommends/ploi)